-The subjects are located within the Burghead area of Elgin where surrounding properties are of a similar design, vintage and character.
+The subjects are located within an established residential area of Forres where surrounding properties are of mixed design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.

 At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction but some works of repair and maintenance are required.